 One activity that we always seem to skip over during the school year is science experiments.
 They’re so much fun for our kids, but honestly, they require A LOT of preparing as the teacher!
 However, now is the perfect time to have some fun experimenting.

-If you need some ideas for exciting (and simple) experiments, I have a Science board on Pinterest you can check out here!
-Honestly, there are some great ideas, and many don’t require too much planning.
+If you need some ideas and activities for the end of the year that include exciting (and simple) experiments, I have a Science board on Pinterest you can check out here!
+Honestly, there are some awesome ones, and many don’t require too much planning.
 (Make sure you take a look at the “Erupting Death Star.”
 It’s bound to be a winner with your Star Wars fans. 🙂 )

 4. Themed Days